Particular/NServiceBus/guidelines/configuration-api-design.md

 Example:

 ```
-var myFeatureConfig = endpointConfig.EnableMyFeature()
+var myConfig = endpointConfig.SomethingNeedingConfig()

-myFeatureConfig.SomeOption(X);
-myFeatureConfig.SomeOtherOption(X);
+myConfig.SomeOption(X);
+myConfig.SomeOtherOption(X);

 ```

 We prefer this over lambda based API's since:

+1. Allows us to use lambdas for config options where we do make use of delayed execution.
-1. Users are more comforable with this type of API
+2. Users are more comforable with this type of API
-2. Nested configuration options becomes harder to read with lambdas
+3. Nested configuration options becomes harder to read with lambdas
-3. It can confuse users as to when the lambda actually gets executed.
+4. It can confuse users as to when the lambda actually gets executed.
 Variable scoping, can I call a DB? etc
-4. Allows us to use lambdas for config options where we do make use of delayed execution.
 5. Most of our current apis (Transport, Persistence, etc) is variable based

 ### Use lambdas where execution is delayed